jboss-developer/jboss-on-quickstarts/rhq-client-cli/README.md

         mvn clean install -DskipTests

-4. Type this command to run quickstart
+4. Type this command to run quickstart:

         mvn exec:java -Drhq.server.host=<your JON server host>

 _NOTE: You may encounter ERROR messages about server and client version incompatibility being printed in console output.
 To workaround it, create **lib** folder in the root of directory of this quickstart, download CLI from your JON Server, unzip it and copy all .jar files from **lib** directory to your new *lib* directory.
 Then edit pom.xml in the root directory of this quickstart, comment out **remote-client-deps** dependency and uncomment **addjars-maven-plugin**._

-Run tests
+Run the tests
 ---------------------

-Running tests runs almost the same things as if you run the quickstart
+These tests automate many of the tasks performed when your run the quickstart manually.

         mvn test -Drhq.server.host=<your JON server host>